A French chateau in the North of England

 Schedule of Events

 Visitors to The Bowes Museum were able to wallow in a trip down memory lane at this major exhibition.

-The exhibition, is a celebration of 60 years of BBC children’s television programmes, guaranteed to inject a dose of rose-tinted nostalgia for those carefree days of childhood.
+The exhibition, a celebration of 60 years of BBC children’s television programmes, guaranteed to inject a dose of rose-tinted nostalgia for those carefree days of childhood.

 Or how about that much-loved favourite Paddington Bear, with his luggage label and his marmalade sandwiches, Sooty and Sweep, Basil Brush, The Magic Roundabout, Teletubbies, Postman Pat and current favourite In the Night Garden?

 All these and more were represented in various forms, including puppets, videos, original scripts, story boards, props and drawings.

 The exhibition also paid tribute to the animator, puppeteer and author Oliver Postgate, who died in December 2008.
 Postgate, together with Peter Firmin, set up the company Smallfilms in a disused cowshed at Firmin’s home in Kent, producing animated footage on a shoestring budget to great acclaim.
 Their successes include Bagpuss, once voted the most popular children’s TV programme of all time.
 Peter Firmin kindly lent the Museum his collection of The Clangers, Ivor the Engine and Noggin the Nog, for this unique exhibition.

 Artist Linda Birch, whose popular painting workshops at the Museum always have a waiting list, loaned some original Bagpuss story boards relating to her time as an illustrator of the famous feline.

 Image: PADDINGTON BEAR™